-Each student who is admitted to the Department of English PhD program currently receives a five-year fellowship which requires the fulfillment of 3-5 quarter-long teaching obligations (depending on the type of teaching) within the five years of the fellowship.
+Each student who is admitted to the Department of English PhD program currently receives a six-year fellowship which requires the fulfillment of 3-5 quarter-long teaching obligations (depending on the type of teaching) within the first five years of the fellowship.
 We ensure that graduate students have enough teaching experience to be strong candidates on the academic job market while also making sure that students do not have excessive teaching loads so that they can concentrate on their dissertation research.
 Students typically teach in their third, fourth, and fifth years of the PhD program.

 Types of Teaching Opportunities in the Department of English Curriculum